empathicqubit/vscode-cc65-debugger/README.md

 ### Windows-specific instructions

 You will need to install VICE 3.5 or later and make.
-A special build of CC65 is included.
+A modified build of CC65 is included.
 The easiest way to install VICE to your PATH is to use [Chocolatey](https://chocolatey.org/).

 ```powershell